-Toothaches can range from a slight twinge when you bite down, to a dull, throbbing pain that won’t subside, even with the help of over-the-counter medication.
+Toothaches can range from a slight twinge when you bite down, to a dull, throbbing pain that won’t subside, even when you are using over-the-counter medication.
 Regardless of the severity of the discomfort you’re experiencing, you should promptly seek professional help for a toothache.
 Often, a toothache can be attributed to an untreated cavity or fracture, both of which can extend into the pulp at the core of your tooth.
 Bacteria can then invade the tooth’s core and cause infection, pressure, and pain.
 In cases like this, Dr. Jay Ajmo often recommends root canal treatment.
 Root canal treatments at our Palm Beach Gardens dental practice emphasize patient comfort by removing the source of the toothache and salvaging the healthy portions of the tooth.
-Contact us today to learn more.
+Contact Us Today To Learn More.

 To understand why you might need root canal treatment, you should first understand the structure of your teeth.
-A human tooth has three distinct layers:
+A human tooth has 3 distinct layers:

 - The outer enamel protects the interior layers and withstands the forces of biting and chewing pressure.

 - The porous dentin provides the pulp with the second level of protection and transmits sensory information to the nerves within the pulp.

 - The pulp is housed within the central chamber of the tooth.
 It holds the tooth’s nerves and circulates blood, which carries nutrients and hydration to keep the tooth and its support structure healthy.

 Although enamel is the strongest substance your body produces, advanced tooth decay, fractures, or traumatic injury can cause enough damage to compromise the pulp.
 Once exposed, the pulp is highly susceptible to a bacterial infection which, if left untreated, can destroy the tooth and lead to infections in other areas of the body.
 Root canal therapy eliminates the source of this painful infection and restores the function of the tooth.